Creating and Running a Zend Framework (Laminas) Project in ServBay

 Overview

-Zend Framework (now part of the Laminas Project) is a powerful open-source PHP framework featuring a comprehensive collection of high-quality, object-oriented components for building modern web applications and services.
-Renowned for its flexibility, modular design, and performance, it is an excellent choice for developing anything from simple websites to complex, enterprise-grade systems.
+Zend Framework (now part of the Laminas Project) is a robust open-source PHP framework that provides a collection of high-quality, object-oriented components for building modern web applications and services.
+Known for its flexibility, modular architecture, and high performance, it's an excellent choice for building anything from simple websites to complex enterprise-grade solutions.

-ServBay is a purpose-built local web development environment for macOS, integrating PHP, multiple web servers (such as Caddy and Nginx), databases (like MySQL, PostgreSQL, MongoDB), caching services (like Redis, Memcached), and other developer tools.
-ServBay offers an effortless way to configure and manage these packages, making it incredibly easy to set up and run PHP framework projects locally.
+ServBay is a local web development environment designed for macOS and Windows, integrating PHP, various web servers (such as Caddy and Nginx), databases (including MySQL, PostgreSQL, MongoDB), caching services (such as Redis and Memcached), and other developer tools.
+ServBay offers an easy way to configure and manage these packages, making it simple to set up and run PHP framework projects locally.

-This documentation will guide you through creating and running a Zend Framework (Laminas) project in the ServBay environment, and demonstrate how to integrate ServBay’s database and caching services into your project.
+This document will walk you through creating and running a Zend Framework (Laminas) project within ServBay, and demonstrate how to integrate ServBay's database and caching services.

 Prerequisites

-- Installed ServBay: ServBay is successfully installed and running on your macOS system.
-If you haven’t installed it yet, visit the official ServBay website for download and installation instructions.
+- Installed ServBay: ServBay is successfully installed and running on your macOS or Windows machine.
+If not, visit the ServBay official website for download and installation instructions.

-- ServBay Packages: Make sure the necessary packages are installed and running within ServBay, including:
+- Required ServBay Packages: The necessary software packages are installed and running within ServBay, including:

-- At least one PHP version (PHP 8.x or higher is recommended, as recent versions of Zend Framework / Laminas require it).
+- At least one version of PHP (PHP 8.x or newer is recommended, as Zend Framework/Laminas requires modern PHP).

 - A web server (Caddy or Nginx).

-- The database services (e.g., MySQL, PostgreSQL) and caching services (e.g., Memcached, Redis) you plan to use.
-You can easily start these services via the ServBay control panel.
+- Your chosen database services (like MySQL, PostgreSQL) and caching services (like Memcached, Redis).
+These can be started easily via the ServBay dashboard.

 Creating a Zend Framework Project

-ServBay recommends storing all your website projects in the /Applications/ServBay/www
+ServBay recommends organizing your website projects in the following directories for easy management and automated configuration:

-Open a terminal and navigate to the ServBay recommended web root:
+Open your terminal application and go to the ServBay recommended website root:

 bashcd /Applications/ServBay/www

-Composer comes pre-installed with ServBay, so you don’t need to install it separately.
-Use Composer’s
+Composer comes bundled with ServBay, so you don't need to install it separately.
+Use the Composer

 create-project

 command to set up a new Zend Framework (Laminas skeleton application) project.
-We'll create it in a subdirectory calledservbay-zend-app
+We'll create the project in a subdirectory calledservbay-zend-app

 :bashcomposer create-project laminas/laminas-skeleton-application servbay-zend-app

-1This will download the Zend Framework (Laminas) skeleton application into the
+1This command downloads the Zend Framework (Laminas) skeleton application to the

 servbay-zend-app

-directory and install all required dependencies.Enter the Project Directory
+directory and installs all necessary dependencies.Enter the Project Directory

 bashcd servbay-zend-app